2023 Triple Crown Betting, Odds, and Favorites

 Pari-mutuel betting can often be more rewarding than betting fixed odds, especially when playing an outsider, but there is always a danger of lower returns, so there is an element of risk involved.

-There will be Pari-mutuel betting on each individual leg of the Triple Crown and the pool opens in the build-up to each race.
+There is Pari-mutuel betting on each individual leg of the Triple Crown, and the pool opens in the build-up to each race.

 Triple Crown Futures Betting